-From April 1, 2014 to December 31, 2014, leases representing approximately 4.0% of the space at our properties will expire.
+From July 1, 2014 to December 31, 2014, leases representing approximately 3.5% of the space at our properties will expire.
 As these leases expire, assuming no change in current market rental rates, we expect that the gross rental rates we are likely to achieve on new leases will on average be greater than the rates that are currently being paid.

 Although we continue to evaluate opportunities to acquire assets, the abundance of capital and demand for assets has resulted in increasing prices.
 As a result, in the current environment we are able to develop properties at a cost per square foot that is generally less than the cost at which we can acquire older existing properties, thereby generating relatively better returns with lower annual maintenance expenses and capital costs.
-Accordingly, we believe the successful lease-up and completion of our development pipeline will enhance our long-term return on equity and earnings growth as these developments are placed inservice through 2018.
+Accordingly, we believe the successful lease-up and completion of our development pipeline will enhance our long-term return on equity and earnings growth as these developments are placed inservice through 2019.
 We believe the development of well-positioned office buildings is justified in many of our submarkets where tenants have shown demand for high-quality construction, modern design, efficient floor plates and sustainable features.
 In addition, select first-class residential developments that are part of a mixed-use environment, which combine office, retail and residential uses, have proven successful in our markets.
-During the first quarter, we fully placed inservice The Avant, our 359 unit residential project in Reston, Virginia.
-Each of our development projects underway is pre-certified USGB LEED Silver or higher.
-As of March 31, 2014, our current development pipeline, which excludes properties which are fully placed in-service, totals approximately 4.0 million square feet with a total projected investment of approximately \$3.2 billion of which approximately \$1.4 billion remains to be funded.
+As of June 30, 2014, our current development pipeline, which excludes properties which are fully placed in-service, totals approximately 4.8 million square feet with a total projected investment of approximately \$3.5 billion of which approximately \$1.6 billion remains to be funded.
 Additionally, we are working on several new developments in each of our markets that could commence in 2014 or later.

 Given investor demand for assets like ours we continue to review our portfolio to identify properties that may have limited opportunities for cash flow growth, no longer fit within our portfolio strategy or can attract premium pricing in the current market environment as potential sales candidates.
 During 2013, we sold approximately \$1.25 billion (our share) of assets and we are in various stages of the sale process for additional properties that we expect will exceed an aggregate of \$1.0 billion in 2014.
-In general, we structure asset sales for possible inclusion in like kind-exchanges within the meaning of Section 1031 of the Internal Revenue Code.
+To date in 2014, we have completed the sale of our Mountain View Technology Park properties and Mountain View Research Park Building Sixteen property located in Mountain View, California for an aggregate sale price of approximately \$92.1 million and we have additional properties under contract for sale that we expect will generate additional gross sale proceeds of approximately \$345 million.
+In general, we structure asset sales for possible inclusion in like-kind exchanges within the meaning of Section 1031 of the Internal Revenue Code.
 The ability to complete a like-kind exchange depends on many factors, including, among others, identifying and acquiring suitable replacement property(ies) within limited time periods and the ownership structure of the properties being sold and acquired, and therefore we are not always able to sell an asset as part of a like-kind exchange.
-When successful, like-kind exchanges enable us to defer the taxable gain on the asset sold and limit Boston Properties, Inc.'s REIT distribution requirement and thus preserve capital.
-If we are unable to identify and acquire suitable replacement property(ies) in a like-kind exchange, then we expect to distribute at least the amount of proceeds necessary to avoid paying a corporate level tax on the gain realized from the sale.
+When successful, like-kind exchanges enable us to defer the taxable gain on the asset sold and thus limit Boston Properties, Inc.'s REIT distribution requirement and preserve capital.
+If we are unable to identify and acquire suitable replacement property(ies) in a like-kind exchange, then Boston Properties, Inc. expects to distribute at least the amount of proceeds necessary to avoid paying a corporate level tax on the gain realized from the sale.